KaotoIO/vscode-kaoto/README.md

 ### Get Involved

-If you'd like to help us get better, we appriciate it!
+If you'd like to help us get better, we appreciate it!
 Check out our [Contribution Guide](CONTRIBUTING.md) on how to do that.

 ### Data and Telemetry